 People living in the forest cleared inhabited area of the SBR depend on its ecosystem services which are directly linked with freshwater availability from rivers, rain, and groundwater.
-The SBR is characterized by the mangrove forest, mudflats, estuaries, creeks, floodplain, freshwater wetlands and these land covers are modified from time to time by river action.
+The SBR is characterized by the mudflats, mangrove forest, estuaries, creeks, floodplain, freshwater wetlands and these land covers are modified from time to time by river action.
 The prevailing freshwater flow into the SBR depends on the hydrological conditions of its rivers.
-The rivers of the SBR have lost their links with their parent rivers and get limited amount of monsoonal runoff from the upstream basins.
+The rivers of the SBR have lost their links with their parent rivers and get limited amount of monsoonal runoff from the upstream basins [2,3,4].
 The river water are mostly saline in estuarine and saline water tidal region and fresh in the freshwater tidal region.
-The groundwater is also saline except for a few meters thick confined aquifers which occur at variable depth ranging from 160 to 400 m.
+The groundwater is also saline except for a few meters thick confined aquifers which occur at variable depth ranging from 160 to 400 m [5].
 Saline water intrusion into the shallow aquifers makes the shallow groundwater brackish.
 The Ecosystem and biodiversity of the SBR depend on the hydrological regimes of the estuarine rivers.
-Variation in quantity and quality of flow can alter the functioning of the ecosystems, which in turn

-Journal of Sustainable Science and Transformative Research - Reviews and Letters produces changes in services of these ecosystems.
+Variation in quantity and quality of flow can alter the functioning of the ecosystems, which in turn produces changes in services of these ecosystems.
 In this perspective, the main objectives of this study are to identify the major flow dependent ecosystems and their services in Indian Sundarbans based on existing literature and experts openion.